POWER. Read that again. POWER. Jump up out of your chair and ball your hands into fists. POWER.

 We can take advantage and use this reaction to generate greater strength, but to do so, we need to train this specific ability.
-You see this in the Power Athlete Methodology with the Principle of Compensatory Acceleration, Field Strong's application of Compensatory Acceleration (CAT) to our lifts and the use of plyometric training.
+You see this in the Power Athlete Methodology with the Principle of Compensatory Acceleration, the application of Compensatory Acceleration (CAT) to our lifts in our training programs like Jacked Street and Field Strong, and the use of plyometric training.
 Both stimuli teach the body to take on a high eccentric load (resulting in higher tension), react in minimal time, and switch to a concentric contraction resulting in an explosive push off.

 Chapter 5: “Feedback Loop”

 Another area that goes hand in hand with stretch reflex is your Golgi tendon organ; its job is to detect the tension in the contracting muscle.
 Just like your muscle spindles, when tension gets too high it thinks “oh shit, we are going to hurt ourselves!”
 Think of this as the muscle’s length governor, preventing you from tearing your muscles in half.
 Hatfield refers to this as the “feedback loop.”
 However, the problem with this governor is that it is set too conservatively, meaning it sends an alarm well before there is a danger.
 The good news is that we can teach the body to push back the set point which sends the signal.
 Even better news is the way we accomplish this is the same we work on our stretch reflex.